A longtime friend runs an online magazine in central California, which has a huge agricultural and farming demographic.

 Oh dear, that’s the milking whistle!
 I must go!
 My udder is bursting at the seams, but it’s been wonderful talking to you, dear.
 Although next time you should really think about treating a girl to lunch.

-The author of this piece, DW Rhodes, lives in San Francisco which has a neighborhood called “Cow Hollow,” due to its multitude of dairy farms in the 1800s.
+The author of this piece, DW Rhodes, now has San Francisco’s neighborhood called “Cow Hollow” – due to its multitude of dairy farms in the 1800s – as his closest connection to cows.
 Today, the only cow in “Cow Hollow” can be found at Mel’s Drive-In on Lombard Street, on the plate in front of you, next to the baked potato.

 For that reason, this is likely the only time DW Rhodes will ever write about cows.